775: Computer Architecture

 Homeworks:

 There will be four problem sets.
 Due dates (tentatives) are mentioned in the class schedule.
+Homeworks need to be turned in at the begining of the class when they are due.
 The problem sets will be distributed before one week of the due date.
 Late homeworks are not encouraged.
 An exception to this rule requires that you have a strong and convincing reason.
 If you have such a reason, you will have to let me know about it in advance.
-Homework solutions will be distributed in class on the due date/the first class after the due date.
+Homework solutions will be distributed within one-two weeks after the due date.
 Absolutely, no homeworks will be accepted after the solutions are distributed.

 Labs using Simulators:

-There will be three labs involving simulation experiments.
+There will be two labs involving simulation experiments.
 The labs will involve using SimpleScalar simulators to evaluate instruction statistics, pipelining techniques and branch mechanisms, and memory behavior on contemporary benchmark suites (SPEC).
 The labs will be distributed around 10 days in advance.
 All simulators run on the CSE SUN Solaris systems.
-The labs need to be done individually unless otherwise noted.
+The labs need to be done individually.
 Each student has been assigned an account in the CSE system to carry out these simulation.
 If you do not have an account please let me know about it.

 I strongly suggest getting familiarized with these simulator environments as early as possible (hence the attached simulator description).
 The simulator and benchmarks are located at (/usr/class/cse775/newsim).
 Detailed guidelines to carry out these labs will be provided with the homeworks and lab handouts.